-Each Forest Hut has two single bunk beds.
-They have standard three-point electric plug, microwave, kettle, and basic cutlery and crockery.
-The hut we stayed in was right on the river front, with the stilts of the balcony in the water!
+Each Nature’s Valley has two single bunk beds.
+They have standard three-point electric plugs, microwave, kettle, and basic cutlery and crockery.
+The hut we stayed in was right on the riverfront, with the stilts of the balcony in the water!

 The camping sites are fairly simple and have no electric points.
 They are all in the deep shade and shelter of magnificent indigenous trees.

 A maximum of six persons, one caravan with a side tent and one vehicle, or one tent and one vehicle, or one autovilla or motorised caravan will be permitted per site.

 For more information contact the receptionist at the Nature’s Valley Rest Camp (Tsitsikamma Section) on telephone (044) 531 6700.